bgamari/ghc-wiki-import/building/porting.md

 ```

-You might need to update `configure.in` to recognise the new
+You might need to update `configure.ac` to recognise the new
 platform, and re-generate `configure` with `autoreconf`.